Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Measurement methods

 where $\sigma_i = \sqrt{C_{ii}}$ and $\omega_\mathrm{p}^\text{mod}$ is the power-law model value given by

-where $\Gamma(n)$ is Euler's Gamma function \citep{davis&peebles1983}.
+where $\Gamma(n)$ is Euler's gamma function \citep{davis&peebles1983}.

-As described in Sect.~3.4 of \citet{sureshkumar2021}, we use singular value decomposition method to estimate $\tilde{C}^{-1}$.
-This efficiently removes the influence of noisy eigenmodes of the covariance matrix and provides reliable power-law fit parameters.
-Detailed descriptions of the fitting procedure using singular value decomposition to estimate the power-law parameters are given in \citet{gaztanaga2005} and \citet{marin2013}.
+As described in Sect.~3.4 of \citet{sureshkumar2021}, we used the singular-value decomposition method to estimate $\tilde{C}^{-1}$.
+This efficiently removed the influence of noisy eigenmodes of the covariance matrix and provided reliable power-law fit parameters.
+Detailed descriptions of the fitting procedure using singular-value decomposition to estimate the power-law parameters are given in \citet{gaztanaga2005} and \citet{marin2013}.